tabler/tabler/pages/_docs/buttons.md

 ## Button tag

-As one of the most common elements of UI design, buttons have a very important function of engaging users with your website or system and guiding them in their actions.
+As one of the most common elements of UI design, buttons have a very important function of engaging users with your website or app and guiding them in their actions.
 Use the `.btn` classes with the `<button>` element and add additional styling that will make your buttons serve their purpose and draw users' attention.

 {% capture code %}
 <a href="#" class="btn btn-primary" role="button">Link</a>